801 Naval Air Squadron: Decommissioning

+Harrier II (2006–2007)

+801 Squadron was re-established under the command of Commander K. Seymour, RN, at RAF Cottesmore on 2 October 2006, equipped with Harrier GR.
+7s, as a component of Joint Force Harrier.
+However, it did not operate as a fully autonomous unit, as a significant number of its personnel were allocated to support 800 Squadron.

-801 NAS was due to recommission in March 2007, under the command of Commander K Seymour, to operate the Harrier GR7 and GR9 from RAF Cottesmore.
-However, due to lack of manpower all former 801 and 800 NAS (their sister squadron) personnel formed a "Naval Strike Wing" within RAF Cottesmore, thus severing all remaining ties to their former home at RNAS Yeovilton.
+However, due to lack of manpower all former 801 and 800 Squadron (their sister squadron) personnel formed the Naval Strike Wing (NSW) within RAF Cottesmore, on 9 March 2007, thus severing all remaining ties to their former home at RNAS Yeovilton.
 On 1 April 2010, Naval Strike Wing reverted to the identity of 800 Naval Air Squadron.

+A proposal to reform 801 Squadron from the Naval Strike Wing in 2010 did not come to fruition.

 Aircraft flown

 During its lifespan, 801 Squadron has flown fourteen different aircraft types: